SAP-archive/teched2020-DEV263/exercises/approuter/README.md

 TODO explain (blocked by [this](https://github.com/SAP/cloud-security-xsuaa-integration/issues/400)) A sample can be found here: https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/samples/sap-java-buildpack-api-usage

-## Exercise 1.3  Re-Deploy and test your application
+## Exercise 1.3  Deploy and test your approuter

-TODO
+To check whether your upgrade had no undesired side-effects, deploy your approuter to Cloud Foundry and test.

 ## Summary